evilmartians/liquor/doc/language-spec.md

 The `.` form is syntactic sugar for `.()` form without any arguments.
 That is, <code><em>e</em>.<em>f</em></code> is completely equivalent to <code><em>e</em>.<em>f</em>()</code>.

 Access operator requires its left-hand side argument to be of type **External**.
-If this is not the case, a runtime error condition is signaled.
+If this is not the case, a runtime error condition ([type error](#type-error)) is signaled.

 Access operator of form <code><em>e</em>.<em>f</em>(<em>arg</em> <em>kw:</em> <em>value</em>)</code> evaluates to the result of calling method _f_ of external object _e_ with the corresponding arguments.
 Argument syntax is the same as for [function calls](#function-calls).

 This evaluation is done in an implementation-defined way.
 Access operator can evaluate to any type.

-If the requested method does not exist in the external object or cannot successfully evaluate, a runtime error condition is signaled.
+If the requested method does not exist in the external object or cannot successfully evaluate, a runtime error condition ([external error](#external-error)) is signaled.
 Errors in the called method must not interrupt execution of the calling Liquor program.

 #### 2.4.5 Variable Access